Sockbaby: Episode 1

 As Ronnie, Burger, and Sockbaby leave their house to go someplace to food up, they are confronted by Davis the Grey (a white faced demon in a black suit), who wants to take Sockbaby to Lord Opticord, leader of the Greys.
 Davis informs Ronnie that this Sockbaby is "the Sockbaby Jesus, Sock-savior to the Sock-people".
-While Burger escapes with the Sockbaby, Davis, and Ronnie fight each other, with Davis running off as he is defeated, and notified that, in the opinion of Ronnie Cordova, he and his brethren are gay.
+While Burger escapes with the Sockbaby, Davis, and Ronnie fight each other, with Davis running off as he is defeated.

 At its Channel 101 screening on Sunday, January 25, 2004, it received an audience share of 45.5% and was the 5th top-voted show with 129 votes.

 Episode 2

-While Ronnie and Burger try to get their car started – Ronnie left the radio running, thus draining the battery – Lord Opticord dispatches more Greys to kill Ronnie and retrieve Sockbaby, including the ultra-powerful and poorly wardrobed club-wielding, two ton Chum-Chum.
-Ronnie once again manages to fight off a majority of the Greys, this time using even more spectacular fighting moves than before (utilizing a plasma pill), but he is eventually knocked down by the Chum-Chum.
+While Ronnie and Burger try to get their car started – Ronnie left the radio running, thus draining the battery – Lord Opticord dispatches more Greys to kill Ronnie and retrieve Sockbaby, including an ultra-powerful and poorly wardrobed club-wielding, two ton chum-chum.
+Ronnie once again manages to fight off a majority of the Greys, this time using even more spectacular fighting moves than before (utilizing a plasma pill), but he is eventually knocked down by the chum-chum.

 At its Channel 101 screening on Monday, March 1, 2004, it received an Audience share of 39.7% and was the 7th top-voted show with 105 votes, leading to its cancellation.

 Episode 3

-Burger dispatches an odd-looking creature to kill Chum-Chum, and Ronnie rises again to defeat the remaining Greys, excluding Davis.
+Burger dispatches an odd-looking creature to kill the chum-chum, and Ronnie rises again to defeat the remaining Greys, excluding Davis.
 Directly afterward he steps in a pile of dog feces, which he wipes from his shoe with a sock, tossing the sock on the ground.
 He then kills Davis for good, but discovers that Davis has killed Burger.
 Lord Opticord then confronts Ronnie directly.
 Opticord and Ronnie fight each other, during which Ronnie's funky disco medallion ties itself around both Ronnie's and Opticord's necks, putting both of them in an electric choke hold.
 While they are being choked, Opticord reveals to Ronnie what Opticord thought was the Sockbaby in his possession, but is actually Ronnie's discarded sock.
 Both Ronnie and Opticord then fall to the ground, dead.
 A shark robot then arrives, resurrecting Ronnie and leaving with the Sockbaby.
 Ronnie then finds that Burger has been revived as well, and together they leave to find some food.